Assortment/asrt-jquery-tabs/README.md

-# Assortment's easy-peasy jQuery tabs plugin
+# Assortment's jQuery tabs plugin

 More info to come.